IgorRodchenkov/pathway-commons.cpath1/cpath/dbData/SNAPSHOT-README.txt

 All participants will be specified as GENE_SYMBOL.
 If an official gene symbol is not available for all members of the interaction, the interaction will not be exported.
 This is why fewer species may be listed here as compared to other file formats.
-This format is available for all pathways and interactions within Pathway Commons.
+This format does not contain any cross-species interactions and is available for all pathways and interactions within Pathway Commons.

 Tab Delimited Network
 ---------------------